 - The installation must meet all applicable codes.
-The furnace must be permanently installed according to the instructions with the furnace including electrical supply, gas supply, duct work and venting.
+The furnace must be permanently installed according to the instructions supplied with the furnace including electrical supply, gas supply, duct work and venting.
 The furnace must be controlled by a thermostat properly installed according to the instructions supplied with the furnace and thermostat.
 The installation must include a properly installed filter in the return air system with no by-pass air.
-The filter must be inspected frequently and replaced when necessary. - Combustion air must be supplied from outside the structure and located such that dust and gases from construction activity are not introduced into the combustion system. - Before occupying the structure: The filter must be replaced or cleaned, the duct work must be inspected and cleaned of any construction debris, and the furnace must be cleaned and/or repaired if found to be dirty, damaged, or malfunctioning in any way by a qualified HVAC technician.
-The furnace shall be inspected and approved by applicable local authority even if this requires redundant inspections. - Serial numbers for furnaces used during construction must be submitted in writing (fax and email also acceptable).
+The filter must be inspected frequently and replaced when necessary. - · Combustion air must be supplied from outside the structure and located such that dust and gases from construction activity are not introduced into the combustion system. - Provisions must be made to insure that condensate does not freeze in the furnace or condensate drain lines during operation and during idle times; for example, overnight if turned off. - · Before occupying the structure: The filter must be replaced or cleaned, the duct work must be inspected and cleaned of any construction debris, and the furnace must be cleaned and/or repaired if found to be dirty, damaged, or malfunctioning in any way by a qualified HVAC technician.
+The furnace shall be inspected and approved by applicable local authority even if this requires redundant inspections. - · Serial numbers for furnaces used during construction must be submitted in writing (fax and email also acceptable).
 This information will be used to track the long-term affects of the use during construction on furnaces.
 Proof of this submittal shall be available for the final inspection of the furnace prior to occupancy. - This furnace is designed to operate with return air temperatures in ranges normally found in occupied residences, including setbacks.
-Minimum continuous return temperature must not fall below 60° F (15° C).
+Minimum continuous return temperature must not be below 60° F (15° C).
 Occasionally a temporary return temperature of 55° F (12° C) is acceptable.
 However, operation with a return temperature below 55° F (12° C) is not allowed.